US troops in Afghanistan cleared in probe of civilian deaths

 By E.B.
 BOYD | STARS AND STRIPES Published: January 12, 2017

-KABUL, Afghanistan — A NATO probe has cleared U.S. troops of responsibility for the deaths of 33 civilians in a battle with the Taliban in November, a military statement said Thursday.
+KABUL, Afghanistan — A NATO probe has cleared U.S. troops of wrongdoing in the deaths of 33 civilians in a battle with the Taliban in November, a military statement said Thursday.

 The clash took place in November in Boz village in Kunduz province.
 The civilians died after insurgents used villagers’ homes as firing positions, the statement said.
 It said 33 civilians were killed and 27 wounded as troops responded to the fire.